-Learning Outcomes Asses sment Criteria The learner will The le earner can 1.
-Communicate effectively with 1.1 listen actively to what customers are saying customers 1.2 identify the most important things that customers are telling them 1.3 respond appropriately to what customers are telling them 1.4 check that they understand what customers are telling them and make sure it is really what they mean 1.5 summarise information for customers 1.6 explain in a way that is clear and does not cause offence when they cannot help a customer 1.7 use appropriate body language when communicating with customers 1.8 read customers' body language to help them understand their feelings and wishes 1.9 deal with customers in a respectful, helpful and professional way at all times 1.10 help to give good customer service by passing messages to colleagues 2.
-Understand how to communicate effectively with customers 2.1 identify the difference between hearing and listening 2.2 explain how to listen actively 2.3 describe how to read both positive and negative body language 2.4 explain how to use body language effectively
+Asses Assessment Criteria The lo The learner can 1.1 listen actively to what customers are saying 1.2 identify the most important things that customers are telling them 1.3 respond appropriately to what customers are telling them 1.4 check that they understand what customers are telling them and make sure it is really what they mean 1.5 summarise information for customers 1.6 explain in a way that is clear and does not cause offence when they cannot help a customer 1.7 use appropriate body language when communicating with customers 1.8 read customers' body language to help them understand their feelings and wishes 1.9 deal with customers in a respectful, helpful and professional way at all times 1.10 help to give good customer service by passing messages to colleagues 2.1 identify the difference between hearing and listening 2.2 explain how to listen actively 2.3 describe how to read both positive and negative body language 2.4 explain how to use body language effectively 2.5 state how to use questions to check that they understand what customers are telling them 2.6 identify the difference between negative and The lo 1.1 1.2 1.3 1.4 1.5 1.6 1.7 1.8 1.9 1.10 2.1 2.2 2.3 2.4 2.5

-Learning Outcomes Asses ssment Criteria The learner will The le earner can 2.5 state how to use questions to check that they understand what customers are telling them 2.6 identify the difference between negative and positive language 2.7 explain how to summarise 2.8 explain why it is important to speak clearly 2.9 explain why it is important to use words that the customer will understand 2.10 describe how to communicate with customers who have language, dialect or accents that are different from theirs 2.11 explain why the way things are said, and the tone of voice, affects the way a customer experiences customer service 2.12 identify what information is helpful to pass on in messages to colleagues so that customers receive good service Mapping to National Occupational Sta ndards This Unit directly relates to Unit A3 of th he Customer S Service NOS 2010
+Learning Outcomes Asses ssment Criteria The learner will The learner can positive language 2.7 explain how to summarise 2.8 explain why it is important to speak clearly 2.9 explain why it is important to use words that the customer will understand 2.10 describe how to communicate with customers who have language, dialect or accents that are different from theirs 2.11 explain why the way things are said, and the tone of voice, affects the way a customer experiences customer service 2.12 identify what information is helpful to pass on in messages to colleagues so that customers receive good service Mapping to National Occupational Standards This Unit directly relates to Unit A3 of the Customer Service NOS 2010

-Unit 6: Give customers a positive impression of yourself and your organisation
+Unit 4: Give customers a positive impression of yourself and your organisation

 Excellent customer service is provided by people who are good with people.
 The learner's behaviour affects the impression that customers have of the service they are receiving.
-This unit is about communicating with the customers and giving a positive impression whenever dealing with a customer.
+This Unit is about communicating with the customers and giving a positive impression whenever dealing with a customer.
 By doing this the learner can create a positive impression of the organisation and the customer service it provides.
 All of us enjoy the experience of good customer service if we feel that the person serving us really wants to create the right impression, responds to us and gives us good information.
-Every detail of the learner's behaviour counts when dealing with a customer.
+Every detail of the learners' behaviour counts when dealing with a customer.